MODERN SLAVERY STATEMENT

 1.5 Training

-All ASML employees have a responsibility to report any suspicious activity or if they believe a law may have been violated.
-In addition to this the members of the ESG Group have undergone specialist Modern Slavery Training provided by Unseen.
-ESG Group members as well as executive committee members and employees who engage directly with suppliers have also received an online training module relating to modern slavery to help them identify and report any potential modern slavery or human trafficking activity more effectively.
-ASML encourages an open office and communicative culture among all employees and suppliers’ staff to help identify any signs of exploitation.
+All Apollo employees have a responsibility to report any suspicious activity or if they believe a law may have been violated.
+ESG Committee members as well as executive committee members and employees who engage directly with suppliers have also received an online training module relating to modern slavery to help them identify and report any potential modern slavery or human trafficking activity more effectively.

 1.6 Approval